-Many measures proposed in the bill not only cut the support provided by particular benefits but are starting to change the nature of the social security system itself.
-Hitherto, entitlement to payments and support have largely been based on the needs and individual circumstances of claimants.
+Many measures proposed in the Bill not only cut the support provided by particular benefits but are starting to change the nature of the social security system itself.
+Hitherto, entitlement to support has largely been based on the needs and individual circumstances of claimants.
 This is both common sense and a matter of justice.

-However the proposed further reduction in the household benefit cap (clauses 7 and 8), limits to child tax credits (clauses 11 and 12) and the further freeze in working age benefits (clause 9), along with other measures announced in the Summer Budget, continue a trend of placing what are arguably arbitrary limits on what claimants are entitled to.
+However the proposed further reduction in the household benefit cap (clauses 7 and 8), limits to child tax credits (clauses 11 and 12) and the further freeze in working age benefits (clause 9), continue a trend of placing what are arguably arbitrary limits on what claimants are entitled to.
 This is paving the way for a gradual divorce between needs and entitlement.
 This is a dangerous path to travel down - one that will result in even more people who are unable to meet their basic needs and an increasingly divided, unequal society.